andre-juan/IBM_openprize_2021_qtime/README.md

 # Ibm_openprize_2022_qtime
-Repository with our solution to IBM Open Prize 2022
+Repository with our solution for IBM Open Prize 2022